OctopusDeploy/blog/blog/2023-11/2024-1-deprecated-features/index.md

 Read the original [blog post here](https://octopus.com/blog/azure-management-certs) for background on this change.

 ### F#
-Running scripts with F# was originally added partly due to a large number of customer requests at the time.
+Running scripts with F# was originally added partly due to many customer requests at the time.
 The reality is that as with F# itself, the hype never converted into adoption.

 The tool through which we invoke our customer's F# scripts is not compatible with the .NET Core framework and since we are moving our tooling towards .NET Core, deprecating F# is the most practical option when considered alongside it's low uptake.